Baptisms, Confirmation, Weddings And Funerals

 We gather as one body to witness and bless the baptisms of new persons in Christ, into our family.
 All of the children of the parish are our children, whom we promise to raise and support.
 All of the adults of the parish are our brothers and sisters, whom we promise to support in their life in Christ.
 And as we learn to do so with those who are closest to us, we develop more fully the ability to love all of God’s people as we go about our lives.

 We celebrate baptisms four times a year, on the primary feast days indicated for baptism by the church.
 The Feast of All Saints, the Feast of Our Lord’s Baptism, Easter Eve and The Feast of Pentecost.
 We also offer baptism when the Bishop is visiting.
-The upcoming dates for Holy Baptism are: November 5, 2017, January 7, 2018, March 31, 2018 and May 20, 2018.
+In 2018, baptisms will be available on The Baptism of Our Lord (January 7), 2nd Sunday of Easter (April 8), the Day of Pentecost (May 20), and All Saints Day (November 4).

 If you are seeking baptism for yourself or your child, we invite you to spend several months with us, to see if we are the community of faith for you.
 During that time, you may talk with the Rector, Pastor Elizabeth, about the possibility of baptism.
 For those who have been members of our community for some time, you can complete the Request for Holy Baptism at St. Simon’s.